Lajos Pusztai, MD, DPhil

 Co-Director, Yale Cancer Center Genetics and Genomics Program

-Identifying combination treatments that will improve the effectiveness of immunotherapy in patients with aggressive breast cancers.
+Identifying predictors of immunotherapy benefit and novel therapeutic targets in patients with aggressive breast cancer.

 Lajos Pusztai, MD, DPhil is Professor of Medicine at Yale University and Chief of the Breast Medical Oncology Section at the Yale Cancer Center.
 He is also Co-Director of the Cancer Center Genomics and Genetics Program.
 Dr. Pusztai received his medical degree from the Semmelweis University of Medicine in Budapest, and his DPhil. degree from the University of Oxford in England.